Model engineering: Model engineering in society

 Model engineering remains popular despite major social changes over the past century.
 Among these changes have been the elimination of steam power (still the most favourite subject for model engineers) from rail transport and industry; and the widespread de-industrialisation of Western countries beginning in the 1970s, along with a shift to consumer society and the introduction of a wide new range of competing leisure pursuits.
 These changes, along with the older age of many model engineers and decline of new apprenticeships, have prompted a long-running debate among model engineers whether the hobby will die out.

-Model engineers often join together to form model engineering clubs and societies.
+Model engineers often join to form model engineering clubs and societies.
 The first of these to form was the Society of Model and Experimental Engineers based in London, UK, in 1898, "along similar lines to the model yachting clubs" then popular.
 By 1948, "well over a hundred local clubs and societies" had been formed.
 Model engineering clubs and societies now number in the hundreds across the UK, Canada, Australia, South Africa, New Zealand, Netherlands, Switzerland and elsewhere.
 These clubs are a form of civil society organisation, which are a sign of healthy democracy and community cohesion.

 A major focus for many of these clubs is the operation of a club track or miniature railway for members' model live steam locomotives.
 These tracks are often run publicly and form part of community recreational and tourism infrastructure in their local area.
 Model engineering clubs and societies often cater too for model engineering interests beyond locomotives.
 Due to the inherently dangerous nature of live steam, clubs and societies are responsible for administering safety regulations, insurance and specialist boiler codes that cover both members and the public.
 To this end, model engineering clubs and societies often affiliate into national bodies that can lobby government to maintain the historical privilege they have to self-regulate their own safety standards.

 Livelihoods based on model engineering include retailers who provide model engineers with equipment and supplies, small fabrication services who produce castings, make miniature live steam boilers and live steam kit parts (or even whole running models), commercial publishers in the model engineering press, and a very few professional model engineers who make one-off models by commission for private or institutional collectors.
 Most model engineers however are amateur constructors who rely on other income.